CrashOverride85/zc95/docs/Build.md

 *Disclaimer*: These instructions are complete to the best of my knowledge, however I've only built the one so far, and that was over quite some time, so there may be omissions.

+There is now an optional audio [input board](./AudioInput-Build.md) too.

 ## Prerequisites
 These notes assume a reasonable amount of experience assembling electronic kits.
 Other than through hole soldering, it also requires:
 * Soldering 1 SMD part on the front panel control board.
 This is a SOIC-16 package, so fairly large / easy to solder